Dr Viktor Dorfler

 I am a scholar, consultant, teacher, and speaker; my book What Every CEO Should Know About AI has been published by the Cambridge University Press in 2022.
 My scholarly research focuses on talent, creativity, intuition, and the grandmaster-apprentice relationship.
 I conducted in-depth open-ended interviews with 20 top scientists, including 17 Nobel Laureates and two Eckert-Mauchly Award winners, in order to understand the thinking of scientists at the highest level of mastery.
 As a practitioner, 1999-2004 I spearheaded the development of AI software, a knowledge-based expert system shell, compared various AI solutions, and explored the validity of AI.
 In my consultancy work, I advise companies on AI implementation to support complex decisions through modelling expert knowledge and on fostering grandmaster-apprentice relationships to improve organizational learning.
 I have been appointed member of the British Standard Institution's Artificial Intelligence Committee (BSI ART/001).

 My paper ‘Thinking together: What makes Communities of Practice work?’ became an instant classic, and is continuously one of the most read papers in Human Relations.
 Another paper ‘Understanding intuition: The case for two forms of intuition’ is one of the most read articles in Management Learning.
-To date, I have written 30+ journal papers, three authored books, 15 book chapters, and 100+ conference papers, and recently co-edited the Handbook of Research Methods on Creativity.
+To date, I have written 30+ journal papers, three authored books, 15 book chapters, and 100+ conference papers, and co-edited the Handbook of Research Methods on Creativity.
 I serve on the editorial boards of Management Learning and of Academy of Management Learning & Education.

 My Google Scholar page